tomtjes/hugo-anatole-wiki/Advanced-Configuration.md

 contentratio = 0.7
 ```

-## Date and Time
+## Date and Time Format
-You can change the default date formating for the `list.html`, the `single.html` and the `index.html`.
+You can change the default date formatting for the `list.html`, the `single.html` and the `index.html`.
 Simply configure the matching parameters.

 ```toml
 [params]